itsmurugappan/containerd-stargz-snapshotter/README.md

 ## Set Up

-This set up will be on arm64 cluster with Ubuntu
+This set up will be on arm64 cluster with Ubuntu (version: Ubuntu 20.04.1 LTS)

 ### 1. Install Fuse